sorribas/phantom-render-stream/README.md

 ## See Also

  * [wkhtmltopdf](https://www.npmjs.org/package/wkhtmltopdf) is a Node module that uses [wkhtmltopdf](http://wkhtmltopdf.org/) to convert HTML to PDF.
 It is similar in that it uses Webkit and produces output as a stream, and different in that it doesn't use PhantomJS.
 Also, `wkhtmotopdf` only supports PDF output.
+ * [nightmare](https://www.npmjs.com/package/nightmare) uses Electron which is similar to PhantomJS but more modern and may render faster.
+There are different output options to produce PNGs or PDFs.
+There's [sample code](https://github.com/sorribas/phantom-render-stream/issues/80#issuecomment-270946569) for generating a PDF that's returned as a stream.

 ## License